Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

     wifi MyWirelessRouter,MyRoutersPassword,2
     ```

     Once these credentials have been used to successfully connect to Wi-Fi once, they will be stored in the board and will be used in all subsequent Wi-Fi connection attempts.
-In other words, the `wifi` command only needs to be executed successfully one time for your Access Point.
+In other words, the `wifi` command only needs to be executed successfully one time for your 2.4 GHz Access Point.
+As an alternative, the Wi-Fi credentials can also be configured by using the [Wi-Fi Configuration online tool](https://iot.microchip.com/wificfg).

 7. At the CLI prompt, type in the `reset` command and hit `[RETURN]` to restart the host application.
 The application will try to connect to Wi-Fi using the credentials that were specified in the last accepted `wifi` command.
 The Blue LED should eventually stay solidly ON to signify that the SAM-IoT board has successfully connected to the wireless router